williaml12/Tandon-Bridge-HW2-Q1-4/README.md

 ![Question4](./images/hw2_q4.jpg)

+## Run the application
-## Load the code to compiler
+- Load the code to compiler
   - load the *.cpp file